Sunday, May 27, 2012

 Hardly.
 That little dickens was a rogue airborne microbe from outer space that crystallized blood and paralyzed the nervous system within seconds of exposure.
 Nasty.
 Yet it mutated into a harmless state by the end of the story, sparing scientists from having to find an antidote before it drifted offshore, the rains (courtesy of DOD cloud-seeding) then carrying it into the sea where it was alkalized into eternal slumber.

 How convenient.
 That was a cakewalk compared to, say, treating Multiple Sclerosis.
 Strain?
 I’ll show you strain, damn it.
 Just try living with muscle spasticity, a combination of feeling stretched on the rack and having two Sumo wrestlers sit on your arms.
-That codger was onto something with the sterno.
+That codger was on to something with the sterno.
 Alcohol is a great muscle relaxer, as I’ve discovered many a time while sliding into a squat on the sidewalk after drinking two double scotches.
 The MS is still there but you care a lot less about it for a couple of hours.
 Alcohol doesn’t cramp your style or anything else.
 It’s the live-and-let-live approach to symptom management.

 The crying baby, on the other hand, was downright annoying.
 Too stressy, crying just makes me feel worse.
 We must stay calm, relaxed, detached, inert, until the scientists find a way to send MS out to sea and dispatch it with a rain cloud.